Activity 2.2. DataSkills training program

 • Example DOCSS partnerships include:

-Habilitat Long-term Addiction Therapeutic Community, Kaneohe, Hawai`i
+Habilitat Long-term Addiction Therapeutic Community, Kaneohe, Hawai`i (current)

 • The Alliance Data Partners Landscape Survey was deployed and partnering meetings were held in Spring 2023 to co-produce the DataSkills strategy for Habilitat